HarryKodden/SRAM-Token-Service/pam_sram_validate/docker/README.md

 # Docker for sandbox development

 You can develop the module in a sandbox envrionment.
-This sandbox environment contains all dependencies needed for compilation and testing tghe module.
+This sandbox environment contains all dependencies needed for compilation and testing the module.

 ## Prepare **.env**